beyarkay/masters-thesis/src/03_lit_review.md

 between 100 and 270 papers) and WiFi-based systems\footnote{\citealt{
 maSurveyWiFiBased2016, maWiFiSensingChannel2020,
 hussainReviewCategorizationTechniques2020, wangCSIbasedHumanSensing2021}}
-(which cited between 100 and 150 papers)
+(which cited between 100 and 150 papers).

 **How vision-based systems work** Vision-based systems collect videos using the visible light spectrum (and sometimes also depth information using LiDAR).
 The